johnno1962/HotReloading/README.md

 on the menu bar you can use to access features such as tracing and [remote control](https://github.com/johnno1962/Remote).
-The daemon also patches your project slightly to add the required `"-Xlinker -interposable"` "Other Linker Flags" so you may have to run the project a second time after adding the  `HotReloading` package.
+The daemon also patches your project slightly to add the required `"-Xlinker -interposable"` "Other Linker Flags" for injecting the methods of structs so you may have to run the project a second time after adding the `HotReloading` package.
 If you choose to run the daemon when using the simulator, add the environment variable `INJECTION_DAEMON` to your scheme to have your app connect.

 Consult the README of the [InjectionIII](https://github.com/johnno1962/InjectionIII)